src-d/blog/content/post/kallax.md

 user, err := store.FindOne(q)
 ```

 As you can see, **we already have a method in our query type to find by any of the struct fields**.
-Fields with types whose common operation is equality accept just the value (matching the type of your struct field! yay for safety!), others accept an operator as well.
-For example, look at the `FindByCreatedAt`, we gave it the operator we wanted to use and the value, which, as well, must match the type of the field.
+Fields with types whose common operation is equality, accept just the value (matching the type of your struct field! yay for safety!), others, accept an operator as well.
+For example, look at the `FindByCreatedAt`, we gave it the operator we wanted to use and, the value that must match the type of the field as well.

 Of course, we can make our own conditions by hand.